 Since early 2020, the COVID-19 pandemic has created a climate of uncertainty which has significantly impacted global economies and the Corporation's operating environment.
 In the US, the operating environment improved over the course of 2021 as the US economy experienced a strong recovery.
-While uncertainty has subsided as vaccination rates increased, downside risks from the protracted waves of COVID-19, stalled vaccination rates and the emergence of new infectious virus strains could undermine the economic upside from the vaccine roll out.
+While uncertainty has subsided as vaccination rates increased, downside risks from the protracted waves of COVID-19, stalled vaccination rates and the emergence of new infectious virus strains including Omicron could undermine the economic upside from the vaccine roll out.

 These developments could negatively impact portfolios through rating changes and revaluation of assets.
 Prolonged market volatility could negatively impact the value of financial instruments and cause the Corporation to incur losses.
-In addition, uncertainty related to potential economic disruptions could impact the liquidity needs of the Corporation's clients resulting in increased margin calls and postings.
-In turn, this could impact the manner in which the Corporation manages liquidity as well as result in an increase in related capital requirements and risk of losses in the event of default.

-From an operational perspective, the Corporation continues to actively monitor the health and safety situations at local and regional levels while a majority of the Corporation's workforce continues to work from home.
-The unprecedented move across global industries to conduct business away from primary office locations increases both the demand on technology infrastructure and the risk of cyberattacks which could lead to technology failures, security breaches, unauthorized access, loss or destruction of data, and unavailability of services.
+From an operational perspective, the Corporation continues to actively monitor the health and safety situations at local and regional levels.
+The emergence of new variants of the virus and the resulting rapid changes in government responses may continue to have an adverse impact on business activities.
+The continuing move across global industries to conduct business from home and away from primary office locations, is driving a more accelerated evolution of business practices compared to historic trends.
+In Q4 2021, the Corporation implemented a hybrid working model that enabled eligible staff to voluntarily work remotely part time.
+The hybrid working model increases both the demand on technology infrastructure and the risk of cyber-attacks which could lead to technology failures, security breaches, unauthorized access, loss or destruction of data, and unavailability of services.
+Any of these events could potentially result in litigation, a financial loss, disruption of business activities and liability to the Corporation's customers, regulatory scrutiny, government intervention or damage to the Corporation's reputation.
+At the same time the cost of managing these cyber, information security and other risks remains high.
+The Corporation's vendors and service providers are facing similar challenges with the risk that these counterparties could be unable to fulfill their contractual obligations, putting the benefits the Corporation seeks to obtain from such contracts at risk.
 To meet the challenges of this heightened risk environment, the Corporation continues to review the business continuity and crisis management policies currently in place to ensure the proper supervision of personnel, the effectiveness of compliance programs and protection of client assets.